ispc/ispc/docs/faq.rst

   + `Why are there multiple versions of exported ispc functions in the assembly output?`_
   + `How can I more easily see gathers and scatters in generated assembly?`_

+* Running The Compiler

+  + `Why is it required to use one of the "generic" targets with C++ output?`_
+  + `Why won't the compiler generate an object file or assembly output with the "generic" targets?`_

 * Language Details

   + `What is the difference between "int *foo" and "int foo[]"?`_